Tag: favor

 During his long farewell speech, Moses talks about binding the words to hands and heads.
 The Israelites turned that into both an art form and a boasting form.
 By the time of , the words bound on heads and hands (called phylacteries) became a source of bragging rights with their size.
 That missed the entire point.
 Moses talks about writing the words of God on the doorposts of houses or city gates.
 Christians today have scripture and “inspirational” quotes on their walls and even their phones.
 Many Christians vocally advocate for the 10 Commandments in courtrooms.
 How many of them, however, actually read—let alone follow—those words?

 Moses words were followed in a way they weren’t intended.
 These guidelines or suggestions were treated as rules.
 Moses’ whole point was to do whatever it takes to make sure that God was put first and never forgotten.
-Moses wanted the people to live and breathe the scriptures and the stories not to earn God’s , but because God had already poured his favor out!
-Moses intended for a way of to develop that people would be formed by God, and not by man.
+Moses wanted the people to live and breathe the and the stories not to earn God’s , but because God had already poured his favor out!
+Moses intended for a way of life to develop that people would be formed by God, and not by man.

 His concern wasn’t so much for the generation who had grown up in the wilderness following the cloud of God.
 They had watched their parents—who had disobeyed and opposed God—die in the desert.
 Their very lives from the cloud to six-days-a-week of mana was based on God.
 It was their children and grandchildren (their and his ) that Moses was concerned about.
 The parents had had God so ingrained in their practices that they could easily take it for granted (or, honestly, forget).
 They had to teach and form their children to prevent drifting away from God.